 Time Saver Recipes for cookies and bars are especially helpful this time of year.
-December is extra busy with Christmas celebrations and gift giving.
-However, the ingredient shortcuts in Time Saver Recipes are great all year, whenever time for baking is limited.
+December can be extra busy with Christmas celebrations and gift giving.
+The ingredient shortcuts in Time Saver Recipes are also great all year, whenever time for baking is limited.

 I hope those of you who celebrate Christmas have a joyful holiday!
 Wishing everyone a healthy, peace-filled New Year!

 Sugar Cookie Chocolate Bark